leiyu3/obsidian-test/content/200 Slipbox/Crazy Busy by Kevin DeYoung.md

 	- is perfectionism wrong? should we not strive for excellence?
 	- should we ignore cultural expectations?
 	- does that mean we should never think about others?
-- All those P vices can be turned into virtues with a minor tweak [[Total Depravity|Total Depravity]]
+- All those P vices can be turned into virtues with a minor tweak [Total Depravity](Total%20Depravity.md)

 - Self diagnosis question:
 	- "**Am I trying to do good or trying to make myself look good?**"